All You Need To Know About Ohio’s Prisons and Jails

 Mail Distribution

-All mail received from a legal entity gets inspected by ODRC staff for contraband and will be opened in the presence of the inmate.
+All mail received from a entity gets inspected by ODRC staff for contraband and will be opened in the presence of the inmate.

 Regular mail is always opened before distribution and the envelopes get discarded.
 Colored envelopes are not allowed, and any contents, including money or contraband, will be removed from the letter before it gets to the inmate.